Walter H. Simmons

 Walter Hineman Simmons Sr. (July 26, 1879 - ?) was a college football player and surgeon.

-Early years
+Early life

 Walter H. Simmons was born in Carrollton, Mississippi in July 1879, the son of Harry Simmons and Delia Johnston.

 Vanderbilt University

 Simmons completed a literary course at Vanderbilt University as a member of the class of 1901.
 He then pursued a medical degree as the class of 1903.

 Football

 He was a prominent end for the Vanderbilt Commodores football team.

 1899

 Simmons was captain of the 1899 team, selected All-Southern by Sewanee coach Billy Suter.

 Basketball

 1900-01

 He was also a member of the 1900-01 basketball team, the school's first official squad.

 Surgeon

 After college, he moved to Arkansas and practiced there in various cities.